macloo/python_notes/grid_game/README.md

 * How to make a grid and redraw it every time the player moves.

 * How to code collision detection (although I suspect there are more elegant ways to do this).
-Actually this was not the "bullet hits character" type of collision detection but rather the "two characters cannot share the same space" type.
+This was not the "bullet hits character" type of collision detection but rather the "two characters cannot share the same space" type.
 So we had to test for all characters every time.
 It's chessboard logic.

 * How to move a player on a grid with keystrokes; also, how to test whether the player's attempted move would take the character off the grid, and prevent that happening.
 This was very good to learn.

 * Recursion: Our tutor is using recursive functions, where I think I would have tried to use a while-loop instead.
 But it's interesting to see how the [recursion](http://interactivepython.org/courselib/static/pythonds/Recursion/recursionsimple.html) is actually safe to use in these cases.
+In the "place" functions, I think recursion makes more sense than in the draw_grid() function.